Learn how to improve your mobile rankings with the top 10 effective mobile optimization tips and best practices.

 A mobile-friendly web page is one that doesn’t just look and function smoothly on a desktop; it operates the same on smartphones, tablets, and other hand-held devices.

 A mobile-optimized website should automatically resize to fit on these device’s displays.
-You should also ensure users have the same good experience navigating your website without any complication.
+You should also ensure users have the same good experience navigating your website without any complications.

 For instance, a mobile user should have the same smooth experience when subscribing to your newsletter or buying a product as they would if performing the same actions on a computer.
 It’s as simple as that.